 When determining whether the RBC is payable, and its amount, care needs to be taken with year-counting.
 UK tax years run from 6 April one year to 5 April the next.
 If an individual starts spending time in the UK partway through a UK tax year, and under the UK’s statutory residence test is deemed to be UK resident in that tax year, that tax year will “go onto the clock” for the purposes of the RBC.
 This is so even if, by virtue of “split year” treatment under the statutory residence test, the individual is only taxable in the UK in part of the tax year.

 A further issue in relation to the RBC (where it is payable) is the need for the remittance basis user to “nominate” foreign income or gains in his tax return.
-The nominated income or gains are notionally taxed at an extremely high rate to generate the RBC.
+The nominated income or gains are taxed at whatever tax rate is required to generate the applicable RBC.
 Formerly, for technical reasons, it was usually desirable for a remittance basis user to have a special non-UK bank account in connection with this nomination process.
 Following a change in the rules, this is now generally unnecessary, provided that the nominated income/gains for a tax year do not exceed a certain minimal amount.

 To claim, or not to claim

 For some non-doms, it ceases to be economic to claim the remittance basis once the RBC starts to be payable after 7 tax years of UK residence (or when the amount of the RBC increases at a later date).
 This depends, essentially, on:

 - whether the individual can avoid remitting his foreign income and gains (if they are to be remitted, there is no point in paying the RBC); and

 - whether the tax that would be charged on the income and gains, if they were taxable on the arising basis, would exceed the RBC (if not, there is no point in paying the RBC).